Hello beautiful people.

 - Empathy.
 This means leveling with them.
 This means understanding.
 This means ‘getting’ what they are going through because you are able to step into their shoes.
 Empathy is different from sympathy.
 Sympathy is “that must suck for you”.
 Empathy is “that sucks, I’m here with you and I can see your pain”.

 - Active listening.
 Often people will listen, but all the while are actually just thinking about what they will say next.
 We’ve all been there!
 It makes you feel like you aren’t being heard.
 Active listening is participating at an appropriate time in such a way that lets the person know that you are listening.
 A good way of doing this is rephrasing what they have said and asking if that’s what they meant.

 - Genuine caring.
 Be invested.
 This can be hard if your not an overly emotional person.
 If you can’t work out a connection with the person, find a connection with their story.
 Find a connection with the fact that we are united in that none of us are immune from the challenges of life.

-- Let them know they aren’t crazy/abnormal/damaged.
+- Let them know they aren’t crazy, abnormal, or damaged.
 I often hear people who call the lines say “oh god, I must sound crazy!”.
-Honestly they don’t.
-They sound like regular people who are struggling.
+Honestly they don’t – they sound like regular people who are struggling.

 I hope you find this helpful the next time someone comes to you with a problem!
 I believe that thinking about and changing the way I help people in crisis has propelled me into being a better person.